Introduction to Online Control: Formalization and Examples of a Control Problem

 A simplistic formalization of the dynamical system of the ventilator and lung can be derived from the physics of a connected two-balloon system.
 The dynamics equations can be written as

-where $p_t$ is the observed pressure, $v_t$ is the volume of the lung, $u_t$ is the input flow (control), and $\Delta_t$ is the unit of time measured by the device precision. $C_0$, $C_1$, and $C_2$ are constants that depend on the particular system/lung-ventilator pair.
+where $p_t$ is the observed pressure, $v_t$ is the volume of the lung, $u_t$ is the input flow (control) and $\Delta_t$ is the unit of time resolution of the device. $C_0$, $C_1$, and $C_2$ are constants that depend on the particular system/lung-ventilator pair.

-The goal of ventilator control is to regulate pressure according to some predetermined pattern.
-As a dynamical system, we can write $p_{t+1} = f(p_t, u_t, w_t),$ and we can define the cost function to be $c_t(p_t, u_t) = |p_t - p_t^*|^2,$ where $p_t^*$ is the desired pressure at time $t$.
+The goal of ventilator control is to regulate the pressure according to some predetermined pattern.
+As a dynamical system, we can write $v_{t+1} = f(v_t, u_t, w_t)$, $p_t = g(v_t)$, and we can define the cost function to be $c_t(p_t, u_t) = |p_t - p_t^*|^2,$ where $p_t^*$ is the desired pressure at time $t$.
 The goal, then, is to choose a sequence of control signals $\{ u_t\}_{t=1}^T$ to minimize the total cost over $T$ iterations.

-In the figure below we see an illustration of a simple controller, called the PID controller, as it performs on a ventilator and lung simulator.
+In figure \ref{fig:vent_pressure} we see an illustration of a simple controller, which we will soon describe, called the PID controller, as it performs on a ventilator and lung simulator.